roman-milk/roman-milk.github.io/inappropes-momnlaw.md

+===

- ****** Inappropriate Ch.
-02 ****** bysex4every1© Suddenly, without any warning, Chrystal leaned towards the door and opened it.
+Suddenly, without any warning, Chrystal leaned towards the door and opened it.
 Still not speaking to me, she squirmed and wriggled out from between me and the wall and stumbled out.
 Curious as to what she was up to now, I wiped my mouth with my hand and staggered to my feet, stuffing my hard dick back in my boxers.
 After closing the closet behind us, leaving her bra, panties and high heels behind, she led me through several more rooms and corridors, towards a more familiar part of the mansion: the guest room where Susan and I slept.
 As we heard Susan and her father calling out to us in the distance, far enough to be safe for quite a while, Chrystal laid down on top of the bed, spreading her legs high and wide as she looked at me.
 Normally, I would have jumped her and fucked the shit of her without hesitation, but the fact that she was lying where my wife and I slept, caused some minor uneasiness.

  Chrystal, apparently in a hurry, became slightly annoyed by my - three seconds of - inaction and jumped up from the bed, walking into the adjoining bathroom.
 After rummaging through our pile of dirty laundry for a few moments, she walked back out, holding a pair of my wife's panties and a bra and started putting them on.
 I couldn't believe what I was seeing: god, she was such a whore!
 So desperate for another fuck that she put on her daughter's worn underwear.
 I loved it!